-Khaman dhokla is Gujarati dish very similar to the south-
+Khaman dhokla is a Gujarati dish very similar to the south-

 The traditional khaman dhokla is slightly dense and crumbly than the instant ones but